ericolo/codingDiv/README.md

 docker run -v $HOME/test:/data codingdiv codingDiv.sh tylcv.fna "\*_reads.fastq.gz" 90 1 2 1 3 N
 ```

-If you wish to compare several reference genomes at once, we recommend separately running comparisons, with one genome per fasta file, as BWA treats multifasta as a single genome with several chromosomes, thus a read will only be aligned once across all chromosomes.
-Note that codingDiv can be parallelized on several processors, but keep in mind that BWA is itself parallelized and will use as many CPUs as indicated by the command line.
-As the mapping step with BWA is the most computationally expensive, we recommend running jobs one after another to maximize the number of CPUs available for BWA, especially if you have a large set of metagenome reads/contigs to map.
+If you wish to compare several reference genomes, we recommend separately running comparisons, with one genome per fasta file.
+Note that CodingDiv can be parallelized on several processors, but keep in mind that BWA is itself parallelized and will use as many CPUs as indicated by the command line.
+As the mapping step with BWA is the most computationally expensive, we recommend running jobs one after another to maximize the number of CPUs available for BWA, especially if you have a large set of metagenome reads to map.

 We now invite you to check out the **Output & errors** section as well as **Example SVG** for more information.